zhorve/ariaster/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ariaster: Color palettes for Data Visualization
+# ariaster: Color Palettes for Data Visualization

 Color palettes inspired by the films of Ari Aster.
 Each palette is drawn from the distinct visual language of *Hereditary*, *Midsommar*, *Beau Is